 Another key difference is that additional insureds cannot receive payments for other liability claims involving the property, only matters in which they have a direct interest.

 For instance, if a building owner’s negligence caused a visitor to sustain an injury in an area of the building that a janitorial company did not service, the latter could not file a claim.
 Loss payees, on the other hand, have the first right to proceeds resulting from any damage to property in which they have an insurable interest and can exercise that right any time the named insured – the policy’s owner – files a claim.

 It’s important to note that though both additional insureds and loss payees can receive benefits, they lack the full authority of the named insured.
 The named insured is the only person or entity that can request changes to the policy, submit claims under it, or cancel it.

-How do you add an additional insured or loss payee to your small business insurance policy?
+How do you add an additional insured or loss payee to your policy?